ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The identifier authorization process establishes the authorization of an account to manage certificates for a given identifier.
-This process must assure the server of two things: First, that the client controls the private key of the account key pair, and second, that the client holds the identifier in question.
+This process must assure the server of two things: First, that the client controls the private key of the account key pair, and second, that the client controls the identifier in question.
 This process may be repeated to associate multiple identifiers to a key pair (e.g., to request certificates with multiple identifiers), or to associate multiple accounts with an identifier (e.g., to allow multiple entities to manage